CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Introduction

-To evaluate our approach, \lqy{we first conduct a human evaluation by mixing the noise data and high-quality data identified by CupCleaner.
-The evaluation results show that, with a maximum score of 5, the average score for the noise data identified by CupCleaner is only 2.8, while the high-quality data received a score of 4.} Then we conduct experiments on three representative models: PLBART\cite{plbart}, UniXcoder\cite{unixcoder}, and CodeT5\cite{codet5}.
-The experimental results show that cleaning the training and validation sets with our approach can effectively improve the performance of the models on the same test set.
-Specifically, for the dataset provided by \textit{Panthaplackel et al., 2020}\cite{acl20}, we use CupCleaner to filter out more than 30\% of the data in the training set, and the prefromance of the model trained on the cleaned dataset still improves on all performance metrics.
-For example, the token-level BLEU-4 score increases from 57.54 to 60.72, and the probability of generating identical comments increases from 19.97\% to 21.6\%.
-In addition, we also explore the impact of the cleaned test set and the pure noise test set on the model evaluation.
-We find that the evaluation performance on the cleaned test set is significantly better than that on the pure noise test set, regardless of whether the training set is cleaned or not.
-The performance of the cleaned test set evaluation is also consistent with the trend of the original test set, but higher than the original test set.
-This suggests that the cleaned test set alleviates the interference of noise and reflects the true ability of the model.
-Therefore, CupCleaner can not only be used to clean the training set and improve the performance of multiple models, but also to help construct real-world datasets to evaluate the real performance of a single model.
+To evaluate CupCleaner, we first conduct a human evaluation by mixing the noise data and high-quality data.
+The evaluation results show that, with a maximum score of 5, the average score for the noise data identified by CupCleaner is only 2.5, while the high-quality data received a score of 4.3.
+Then we conduct experiments on two comment updating datasets using two representative models: PLBART~\cite{plbart} and CodeT5~\cite{codet5}.
+The experimental results demonstrate that combining static and dynamic cleaning approaches effectively enhances the model's performance.
+For example, on the dataset from \textit{Panthaplackel et al., 2021}, compared to models trained on original data, the PLBART model trained on data cleaned by CupCleaner increases the exact match metric from 33.33\% to 38\%.
+Similarly, the CodeT5 model trained on cleaned data also raises the exact match metric from 41.33\% to 45.33\%, surpassing the performance of the dedicated code editing pre-trained model~(i.e., CoditT5~\cite{coditt5}).
+In addition, we separately evaluate the impact of static and dynamic cleaning strategies on model training.
+Experimental results indicate that both static and dynamic cleaning strategies enhance model performance.
+Furthermore, combining these two cleaning strategies further enhances the model's performance and generalization capabilities.
+Besides, we also explore the time consumption of cleaning data using CupCleaner.
+Comparative results indicate that the time spent cleaning a dataset is acceptable compared to fine-tuning models on the dataset.
+In summary, training with data cleaned using CupCleaner can provide higher-quality data within a limited time frame.
+This enables the same model to exhibit improved performance, thus enhancing the model's reliability.